 9. Keep Up with Treatments

-There are two paths once your skin is clear: maintain your routine at home and go see an aesthetician for flare ups, or maintain your routine at home and keep seeing your aesthetician for improvements in other areas (tightness, texture, discoloration, etc.).
+There are two paths once your skin is clear: maintain your routine at home and go see an aesthetician for flare ups, or maintain your routine at home and keep seeing an expert, preferably one that has attended conferences such as a SCALE conference, for improvements in other areas (tightness, texture, discoloration, etc.).
 There’s no right or wrong way, it just depends on your budget, time, and priorities.
 I recommend going at least once annually to make sure everything’s in check.

 How to Get Clear Skin: My Story